“A wise man adapts himself to circumstances, as water shapes itself to the vessel that contains it.” Chinese Proverb

 - Social media and online communities

-Our series begins with the topic of multicultural research.
-We take a look at a few key demographic trends and offer tips on how to address cultural differences when conducting marketing research among a diverse target audience.
+Our series begins with the topic of multicultural market research.
+We take a look at a few key demographic trends and offer tips on how to address cultural differences when conducting market research among a diverse target audience.

 Growing Demographic Diversity